Pim van Strien

-Pim Johannes Thomas van Strien (born 29 April 1977) is a Dutch politician of the conservative liberal People's Party for Freedom and Democracy (VVD).
-He has been serving as a member of the House of Representatives since the 2021 general election, and he has previously worked as a press officer for the VVD and the Ministry of Economic Affairs and Climate Policy.
+Pim Johannes Thomas van Strien (born 29 April 1977) is a Dutch politician of the conservative-liberal People's Party for Freedom and Democracy (VVD) who served as a member of the House of Representatives.
+He previously worked as a press officer for the VVD and Ministry of Economic Affairs and Climate Policy.

 Early life and career

 Van Strien was born in 1977 in the North Brabant city of Tilburg.
 He attended Concord College in the English county of Shropshire in the years 1993–95 before studying international law at Maastricht University.
 Van Strien was a member of the student association Circumflex and its debating society Ambiorix, and he interned at the United Nations as part of the staff of Secretary-General Kofi Annan.

 He worked at the Ministry of Foreign Affairs and took a job at the VVD in 2006, initially serving as a political adviser and later as a press officer.
 Van Strien became chief spokesperson for Minister of Economic Affairs Henk Kamp (VVD) in 2014 after having served as one of his spokespeople for one year.
 Starting in 2018, he led the Ministry of Economic Affairs and Climate Policy's communication strategy and external affairs department.